jrladd/networks/course-info/course-policies.md

 Good participation should be understood as consistent and thoughtful contribution to the classroom community, an engagement with course materials and conversations, and a general responsiveness to (and respect for) one’s fellow students and instructor.
 This isn’t an accounting of how often you speak in class.
 Instead, it’s about what you offer to the intellectual life of the class, and everyone contributes to this on-going work in different ways.
 Particularly because so much of the class will consist of hands-on work, you’ll get participation credit simply for attending class and doing the work with care.

 Attending class is not optional: regular attendance is necessary to succeed in this course.
 Each day will have new content, activities, and learning opportunities.
 You’ll want to attend as much as possible to avoid falling behind. **If you have to miss class for any reason, please let me know in advance**, especially if you have to miss more than one class in a row.
-Missing class is not an excuse for missing assignment deadlines, being unprepared for the next class session, or falling behind on the weekly workshops.
+Missing class is not an excuse for missing assignment deadlines, being unprepared for the next class session, or falling behind on the homework.
 You are responsible for keeping up-to-date with the work of the course or for communicating with me about unexpected circumstances which change your ability to do so.
 You can always reach out to me or a classmate to find out what you missed.
 We’re all in this together, and I’ll do my best to make sure no one falls behind.

 ### Lateness and Extensions